jrgtt/escl/docs/examples/search.md

 $ escli _search --file ./query.js
 ```

-Note in the command above the omission of the `index` and `type` parameters.
+NOTE: In the command above the omission of the `index` and `type` parameters.
 If
 one of those were passed in the command above it would override the ones with
 the same name in the file.